Skip to content

 • Logs can be found on Kibana under the pubsub-consul-inf-gprd* index.

 • We only appear to alert on specific services and saturation of our nodes.
-We do not appear to have any health metrics that are specific to the consul service

-When we bump the chart_version for Consul (consul_gl) in the bases/environments.yaml file, this actually bumps the Consul version for servers and clients.
+When we bump the chart_version for Consul (consul_gl) in the bases/environments/$ENV.yaml file, this actually bumps the Consul version for servers and clients.
 In all non-production environments, this will trigger an upgrade of the servers and clients and there is no manual intervention required.
 Server pods will be rotated one-by-one, and simultaneously client pods will get rotated.
 So you might have clients that are temporarily on a newer version than the server, but this is usually fine as Hashicorp have a protocol compatibility promise.

 Nevertheless, in production we want to be more cautious and thus we make use of two guard rails for the sake of reliability: